-First built in 1949 to provide water to Community Hospital of San Bernardino, the Perris Hill Reservoir serves as drinking water storage for the people in the City of San Bernardino.
+First built in 1949 to provide water to St. Bernadine Medical Center, the Perris Hill Reservoir serves as drinking water storage for the people in the City of San Bernardino.
 This hidden reservoir is not visible to the naked eye; it was intentionally constructed inside an existing hill, east of Perris Hill Park.
 A popular hiking spot for locals, the Perris Hill Reservoir is hidden deep in the earth.
 From the top of the hill, only the beautiful surrounding mountains of San Bernardino are seen.
 It is beneath this hilltop location where 10 million gallons of water are stored every day to provide a resource essential to all life; water.
 In 1962, the Perris Hill Reservoir was reconstructed to expand the capacity in order to meet the demands of the growing region.

 “In the 1940’s the need for additional water storage was identified.
 There wasn’t enough water for the hospital and the surrounding area,” stated Michael Garland, Water Utility Operations Superintendent at San Bernardino Municipal Water Department.
 “Because of its depth, Perris Hill Reservoir is technically classified as a dam by the State of California.
 There are many benefits to building a dam in a hill.
 Not only does it provide needed pressure to deliver water, but it also keeps the temperature cooler, versus an outdoor tank.”

 The Perris Hill Reservoir, owned and operated by San Bernardino Municipal Water Department (SBMWD), is just one of 38 reservoirs operated by the Department.
 In 2016, SBMWD served 202,000 people, equating to 10.5 billion gallons of water.
 The Perris Hill Reservoir provides water to 3,284 households.